marcoguerri/marcoguerri.github.io/_posts/2015-08-17-lvmbackup.markdown

 resized to match this value with the usual safety margin.
-Unfortunately, this operation is not immediately straightforward because the physical extents (PE) which map the logical extends (LE) are normally fragmented throughout the whole physical volume.
-The physical extents must be therefore collected at the beginning of the PV.
+Unfortunately, this operation is not immediately straightforward because the physical extents (PE) which map the logical extends (LE) are normally fragmented throughout the whole physical volume. *pvresize* will refuse to shrink the physical volume if there are extends allocated beyond the point where the new end would be.
+The documentation however states that future versions of lvm2 will support automatic relocation, so this workflow might be change.
+For now, the physical extents must be collected at the beginning of the PV.
-*pvdisplay* and *pvs* can be used to verify how many PEs are used and how these are mapped on the PV.
+*pvdisplay* and *pvs* can be used to verify how many PEs are used and how these are mapped on the volume.

 ```text
 [root@localhost tmp]# pvdisplay | grep Allocated